emberjs/rfcs/text/0000-router-service-computed-query-params.md

 ## Unresolved questions

 - What behavior are people using with query params that computed properties defined on the `RouterService` would not allow?
-- if query params become a computed property on the `RouterService`, should they also be aliased inside the `Route`?
+- if query params become a computed property on the `RouterService`, should they also be aliased inside the `Controller` and / or `Route`?
-  - this would consequently eliminate the need to setup query params in the controller
+  - this would consequently eliminate the need to setup query params using the existing method
-    - but would beg the question of how to set defaults
+    - how do we set defaults?